Generalised intermediate dimensions: H older and Lipschitz maps

-The particular form $\Phi(\delta) = \delta^{1/\theta}$ for the intermediate dimensions gives a better H{\"o}lder distortion estimate for the intermediate dimensions.
-For subsets of Euclidean space, Corollary~\ref{holderintermediate} was noted in \cite[Section~2.1 5.]{Falconer2020-1}, and it also follows from the $m=n$ case of the stronger result \cite[Theorem~3.1]{Burrell2020} (using \cite[Lemma~3.3 and Theorem~4.1]{Burrell2019}) which is proven using capacity theoretic methods and dimension profiles, but we include it nonetheless because our proof works for more general metric spaces.
+Setting $\Phi(\delta) = \delta^{1/\theta}$ gives a H{\"o}lder distortion estimate for the intermediate dimensions in Corollary~\ref{holderintermediate}.
+For subsets of Euclidean space, Corollary~\ref{holderintermediate} was noted in~\cite[Section~14.2.1 5.]{Falconer2021-2}, and it also follows from the stronger result~\cite[Theorem~3.1]{Burrell2022brownian} which is proven using capacity theoretic methods and dimension profiles, but we include it nonetheless because our proof works for more general metric spaces.